vinhnguyen82/jekyll-now/_posts/2016-9-09-Third-week.md

 ---
 layout: post
-title: Second week with Software Engineering
+title: Third week with Software Engineering
 ---

 <b>What did you do this past week?</b><br>